flexion/qpp-design-exercise/README.md

 1. The development team collaborates to fully build out the user story and its supporting unit tests.
 Implementation decouples design, style, and function to the greatest extent possible.
 We create a “Clean Architecture”.

-1. The user story is tested by real users who identified as users most likely to interact with the system. https://github.com/flexion/qpp-design-exercise/project_assets/user-research/QPPTest-Report.pdf.
-Edited screen capture of user's major pain points: https://flexion.wistia.com/medias/hs5ka2xir6. use password: cmsuser1, to access the video.
+1. The user story is validated by testing with real people who have been identified as likely prospective users of the system. https://github.com/flexion/qpp-design-exercise/project_assets/user-research/QPPTest-Report.pdf.
+You can view video snippets of several test users' major pain points by visiting: https://flexion.wistia.com/medias/hs5ka2xir6.
+A password is required to access the video: cmsuser1

 1. Recommendations from the user testing are placed into the project backlog for implementation in the application.